How To Make Apple Cider Vinegar

 Weighting down the apples with a small glass plate/coaster

 Step 4.
-The First Ferment
+The first ferment

 Cover the jar with a clean cheesecloth or coffee filter and secure with a rubber band.
 This will allow for air flow, without letting bugs and bad bacteria in.